NxPKG/khulnasoft-docs/content/dns/dnssec/_index.md

 ## Limitations

-If your registrar does not support DNSSEC with Cloudflare's preferred cipher choice (Algorithm 13), you have several options:
+If your registrar does not support DNSSEC with Khulnasoft's preferred cipher choice (Algorithm 13), you have several options:

 - Contact your registrar to ask for DNSSEC with modern encryption.
 - Transfer your domain to a different registrar that supports DNSSEC with Algorithm 13